tarekziade/boom/README.rst

-**ATTENTION Boom is going to be replaced by Break and then deprecated**
+**ATTENTION Boom is going to be replaced by Salvo and then deprecated**

-Follow the progress and join the party here: https://github.com/tarekziade/break
+Follow the progress and join the party here: https://github.com/tarekziade/salvo

 **ATTENTION**